 With algorithms that automatically plan your best route, real-time optimization for those unexpected surprises, and geocoding to correct wrong addresses, Circuit acts as your wingman to streamline routes, help you deliver faster, and get home earlier.

 Automated route planning

 Here’s something you have in common with your customers—you both want the packages delivered fast.
 Who doesn’t want to finish their deliveries and go home early?

 Route planning software uses GPS and mapping algorithms to find the shortest and fastest route.
-Basically, you enter all of your delivery addresses for the day and within seconds it calculates the best route.
-You can also input things like duration, time window and priority level to make sure you arrive at locations during the expected delivery times.
+You enter all of your delivery addresses for the day, and within seconds it calculates the best route.
+You can also input things like duration, time window and priority level to ensure you arrive at locations during the expected delivery times.

 For drivers, the one thing you can expect is the unexpected.
 Whether it’s an unavailable customer, traffic jams or a hundred other things, there is always something that causes a delay.

 You can also track your progress and save common stops if you find one that works better than others.
-If you notice an issue along your route like no-parking or road work, you can add special instructions and comments to the route.
+If you notice an issue along your routes, like no parking or road work, you can add special instructions and comments to the route.
 This way, the next time to do that route, you’ll be reminded of what to avoid.

 Geocoding to Fix Wrong Addresses

 Humans and computers process addresses differently.
-People use a long string of information including everything from house numbers to localized postal codes.
-Computers, on the other hand, understand addresses as a pair of geographical coordinates.
+People use a long string of information, including house numbers to localized postal codes.
+On the other hand, Computers understand addresses as a pair of geographical coordinates.